exasol/notebook-connector/doc/user_guide/user-guide.md

 * The name of the SLC flavor must be provided in the Secret Configuration Store (SCS) passed as parameter `secrets` to the constructor of SlctManager.
 * Additionally the caller must specify the *key* in the SCS for finding the flavor name.

-The constructor therefore supports the additional parameter `session`:
+The constructor therefore supports the additional optional parameter `session`:

 ![](slct-manager-parameters.png)